arindammetya/Python/README.md

 # Python
-Reading doc to learn python basic to visualisation
+Reading doc to learn Python basic to visualization.
-All files are in the ipynb file we can run this on Colab or Jupiter note book
+All files are in the ipynb file we can run this on Colab or Jupiter notebook